2026 SPRINGBOARD! Mini Retreat

 Kris knows well-written words and well-told stories can change the world, and she cannot wait to tell you her next story.

-Find out more about Kris on her website HERE.
+Find out more about Kris’s work on her website, HERE.

-Kris Spisak's Books Available for Purchase 3 WAYS TO BUY: 1) Purchase here, via our JRW BookShop; 2) Include book purchases when you register for Springboard; OR 3) Purchase on site at the Springboard retreat.
+Kris Spisak's Books Available for Purchase 3 WAYS TO BUY: 1) Purchase here by clicking on any of the titles below; 2) Include book purchases when you register for Springboard; OR 3) Purchase on site at the Springboard retreat.
 Click on any book below for details.
-Special pricing is offered for Springboard registrants only.
-JRW cannot control pricing on the BookShop website.